Sophia Parnok: Early life and education

 Shortly after Alexandra's death, Yakov remarried with the children's German governess.
 While they materially were brought up in comfort, the children had little emotional support from their step-mother.
 As a result, Parnokh felt that she had been forced to grow up too fast and did not have a childhood.
 In 1894, she entered the Mariinskaya Gymnasium and from this period, began writing profusely, producing around 50 poems which are representative of her juvenilia.
 Unlike her brother's teenage writings, Parnokh's works from the period do not reflect influences of the decadent or symbolist artists who were prolific at this time.
 Instead, her work explored her feelings, burgeoning lesbianism, and fantasies with a more psychological, than artistic purpose.
 Through her poetry, she became unperturbed by disapproval and seemed to accept her lesbianism as an innate trait that made her unique and different.
 In addition, she suffered from Graves' disease, which affected her looks and made her feel increasingly unusual, as did her intense identification with both Russia and her Jewishness—a position not shared by her father's indifference to his religion nor her brother's loathing of Russia and the antisemitism he faced.

-In 1902, Parnokh spent the summer in the Crimea, where she had her first real romance with Nadezhda "Nadya" Pavlovna Polyakova, her muse for the next five years.
+In 1902, Parnokh spent the summer in Crimea, where she had her first real romance with Nadezhda "Nadya" Pavlovna Polyakova, her muse for the next five years.
 From this point on, a pattern of muse-lovers was established which would fuel Parnokh's creativity throughout her career.
 Her devotion was not steadfast and though Nadya inspired Parnokh, as with other lovers, she was not monogamous.
 As she approached her graduation, Parnokh and her father's relationship became increasingly strained.
 His disapproval of her failure to apply herself seriously to her writing and to her lesbianism brought them into conflict.
 She graduated with the gold medal (equivalent to the western designation summa cum laude) in May 1903.
 Where she lived for the next two years is unknown, but because of later references to having lived in Moscow as a teenager under the patronage of Yekaterina Geltzer, a prima ballerina of the Bolshoi Ballet, it is probable that at least part of that time was spent there.